Volkswagen Golf owners have reported 13 problems related to fuel pump (under the gasoline fuel system category).

 During regular slow traffic driving conditions my 2011 Volkswagen Golf tdi displayed the "engine control malfunction" light on my instrument panel.
 I quickly pulled over and turned off the engine.
 After waiting several minutes I started the vehicle again and the light turned off.
 After about 10 minutes of driving, the light came on again and I noticed an extreme loss of power.
 I pulled over again within a few minutes and turned off the engine.
 This time I waited almost 15 minutes before trying to start the vehicle again and it would not start.
 I thought I was out of diesel as the low fuel light had also just come on so I called someone to bring me 5 gallons of diesel thinking maybe I was out.
 After refueling, the vehicle still wouldn't start so I had it towed to the closest vw dealer.
 The dealer said it was the fuel pump and I am currently waiting for it to be repaired.
 This happend on a Saturday and it is now 4 days later.
-It was Saturday, March 24, 2012 when this fuel pump issue happened.

 See all problems of the 2011 Volkswagen Golf.